raspberrypilearning/sensehat-scratch-mp3-player/en/step_7.md

-## Challenge: shuffle the tracks
+## Challenge

+Want to make your project even cooler?

+You could:

---- challenge ---
+--- task ---

-+ Can you make your MP3 player stop and start again when the joystick is pushed down?
+Make your MP3 player stop and start again when the joystick is pushed down.

+--- /task ---

+--- task ---

-+ A nice feature to have on an MP3 player is the option to shuffle the tracks so that they play in a random order.
+Make the option to shuffle the tracks so that they play in a random order.

-  The Sense HAT can detect changes in the air's humidity, which means you can trigger events by gently blowing on it.
+--- /task ---

+--- task ---

+Change your MP3 player code so that when you shake the Sense HAT, it detects the movement and then plays a random track.

+--- /task ---

+--- task ---

-  Can you change your MP3 player code so that when you blow on the Sense HAT, it detects a change in humidity and then plays a random track?
+Change your MP3 player code so that when you breathe on the Sense HAT, it detects a change in humidity and changes the track.

---- /challenge ---
+--- /task ---